 For more than 300 years, newspapers have been an important part of society.
 They reflect all parts of our lives seen through the eyes of the people living at that time: birth and death, politics and economy, buying and selling, war and peace, accidents and progress.
-For this reason, we now consider newspapers to be an important source for understanding our history, and as a part of our cultural heritage that appeals to everyone, regardless whether you are a genealogist, student, educator or interested in local history.
+For this reason, we now consider newspapers to be an important source for understanding our history, and they are a part of our cultural heritage that appeals to everyone, regardless if you are a genealogist, student, educator or just interested in local history.

 The printed newspapers

-The collection of physical newspapers are divided into two main categories: daily newspapers and local newspapers.
+The collection of physical newspapers is divided into two main categories: daily newspapers and local newspapers.

-Daily newspapers make up 77 million pages and constitute around 5/6 of the collection The oldest newspapers are found in this part of our collection.
-The Danish Mercurius from 1666 is the oldest, and there are around 1.000 different newspapers that have been published in Denmark over time.
+Daily newspapers make up 77 million pages and constitute around 5/6 of the collection The oldest newspapers are found in this part of our collection, such as Den Danske Mercurius from 1666.
+There are around a thousand different newspapers that have been published in Denmark over time.

 Newspapers on microfilm

-As early as 1916, the preservation of newspapers was up for discussion: wear and tear, the fragile paper and how to preserve them for posterity.
-In 1955 the National Library entered an agreement with the company Minerva microfilm, about microfilming a few select major newspapers.
+The preservation of newspapers was discussed as early as 1916: wear and tear, the fragile paper and how to preserve them for posterity.
+In 1955, the State and University Library entered an agreement with the company Minerva microfilm about microfilming a few select major newspapers.
 From 1976-2015, all published newspapers of that time were continuously microfilmed in a division of labour between the National Library and Minerva Microfilm.
-In addition, a broad range of old newspapers were filmed for a special retro programme.
-In general, only daily newspapers were filmed, local newspapers were not.
+In addition, a broad range of old newspapers were microfilmed for a special retro programme.
+In general, only daily newspapers were microfilmed, local newspapers were not.

-For many years, microfilms were the best tools for searching, both public and research libraries.
-In 2005 Minerva was shut down and the job was taken over by the National Library.
+For many years, microfilms were the user's best tools for research, both in public and research libraries.
+In 2005, Minerva was shut down and the job was taken over by the library.
 Microfilming stopped in 2016 and was replaced by digital scanners.
-However, the microfilms at Det Kgl.
-Bibliotek are still available for use.
+The microfilms at Royal Danish Library are however still available for use.